INSERTION ORDER TERMS OF BUSINESS

 a.
 Each party reserves all rights in its information or materials provided to the other in respect of this Agreement.
 The disclosure of information or materials by one party does not give the other party or any other person any licence or other right in respect of any such information or materials beyond the rights expressly set out in this Agreement.

 b.
-The Client grants The 7th Chamber, and its business partners, used for the purpose of providing the Services, a non-exclusive, non-transferable, royalty-free licence to use the Client's Creative Collateral, including without limitation, any applicable trademarks contained in such collateral, solely to the extent necessary to enable The 7th Chamber to provide the Services.
+The Client grants 7C, and its business partners, used for the purpose of providing the Services, a non-exclusive, non-transferable, royalty-free licence to use the Client's Creative Collateral, including without limitation, any applicable trademarks contained in such collateral, solely to the extent necessary to enable 7C to provide the Services.

 Subject to the terms of any Non-disclosure Agreement agreed between the parties in relation to the Services, which will take precedence over this clause, the following will apply: